Skip to content

 On this page

-SD-Access uses different planes for different jobs.
-The exam usually tests whether you can separate endpoint mapping, packet forwarding, policy, and automation.
+SD-Access uses a different plane for each job.
+The exam tests whether you can separate endpoint mapping, packet forwarding, policy, and automation.

-The SD-Access control plane uses LISP.
+The SD-Access control plane uses the Locator/ID Separation Protocol (LISP).
 Fabric edge nodes register endpoint reachability.
-Control plane nodes act as map servers and map resolvers.
-Instead of flooding everywhere to find an endpoint, the fabric can ask where that endpoint lives.
+Control plane nodes act as the map server and map resolver.
+The fabric asks where an endpoint lives instead of flooding to find it.

 Endpoint ID: 10.20.30.40